etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/accounting/setup.md

 -   etc.

 !!! info
-    As every time that a transaction of any type is posted to the ledger, it will be posted to the two general ledgers configured for the Organization.
+    As every time that a transaction of any type is posted to the ledger, it is posted to the two general ledgers configured for the Organization.

 ## **Fiscal Calendar**